What is an open banking payment?

 - Simplicity: Consumers only have to authenticate themselves once to give permission to an Open Banking payment initiation service, then they can easily pay directly from their bank account every time, without having to enter card details or enter further credentials.

-- Speed: When they utilise instant payments capabilities, open banking payments allow funds to be transferred immediately.
+- Speed: Open banking enables instant bank payments , allowing funds to be transferred immediately.

 - Trust: Customers feel more secure when they can select a familiar, trusted route to make a payment.
 There’s nothing more familiar for most than using their own bank account and their usual bank login.